xmos/lib_lcd/lib_lcd/doc/rst/lcd.rst

 Synchronization of LCD with an external source ..............................................

-''lcd_server_sync'' has the ability to synchronise with an external source by streaching or shrinking its vertical back porch.
+''lcd_server_sync'' has the ability to synchronize with an external source by streaching or shrinking its vertical back porch.
 The absolute value of the adjustment must be within half a horizontal time.
-In order to synchronise to an external clock the use of a PID control loop is recommended.
+In order to synchronize to an external clock the use of a PID control loop is recommended.

 In order to make an adjustment, the client application needs to call